Wielding is the action of holding an item in the hand, performed with the w key.

 Wielding distortion weapons

-Unwielding distortion-branded weapons can cause severe Translocation miscast effects, including banishment to the Abyss.
-For this reason, low-level players should exercise caution in wielding known and possible distortion weapons (e.g., artefacts, melee weapons found in troves or dropped by powerful monsters).
+Unwielding distortion-branded weapons can inflict magical contamination, teleport you next to a random monster on the level, or even banish into the Abyss.
+For this reason, low-level players should exercise caution in wielding known and possible distortion weapons.
 Risk-averse players can identify suspect weapons before wielding.
 An identified distortion weapon will always ask for a confirmation before wielding.